t-88/audvisa/readme.md

 # Audvisa
-Audio visualisation app with python
+Audio visualization app with python

 ## Dev
 -   this app is still under dev.